 How do you feel about the quantity and quality of your sleep?
 If you are fighting fatigue and burnout, one of the first evaluations you should make begins in your bedroom.
 The quantity and quality of restful sleep you are experiencing are directly related to your ability to manage stress.

 Sleep is our body’s time to repair and rejuvenate itself from the damage accrued in day-to-day life.
 How we sleep is as important as our actual need to sleep.
 Being able to sleep in a safe and comfortable environment, free from distractions, is key to nurturing meaningful rest periods.

-Inconsistent bedtimes- Do the demands of your day dictate when you go to sleep and what time you wake up?
-Working until the wee hours of the night and getting up before dawn aren’t best practice for your wellbeing.
-Setting a designated bedtime and sticking to it will encourage you to stay focused and finish your work in the times you are awake.
+Inconsistent Bedtimes- Do the demands of your day dictate when you go to sleep and what time you wake up?
+Working until the wee hours of the night and getting up before dawn isn’t the best practice for your well-being.
+Setting a designated bedtime and sticking to it will encourage you to stay focused and finish your work when you are awake.
 Pareto’s principle states that the time it takes us to complete a task expands or contracts to fit the time we have decided to give ourselves to finish.
 In this case, giving yourself a specific bedtime will ensure that what you need to get done will happen in the time prior to your bedtime.
 Consistency in your bedtime routine will improve your stamina and help avoid burnout.

 Sleep is a key factor in both preventing and recovering from burnout.
 Getting your family into an evening routine and your sleep environment ready for bed will help you optimize your sleeping time and have you feeling refreshed and ready for the next day.